Political Science, PhD

 Mentored Experience Requirement

-All students need to meet the mentored experience requirement of the Office of Graduate Studies, Arts & Sciences, by the time they graduate.
+All students need to meet the mentored experience requirement of the Department of Political Science and the Office of Graduate Studies, Arts & Sciences, by the time they graduate.
 This requirement includes the following:

 - Participating in departmental intellectual life, which includes but is not limited to meeting with outside speakers, attending talks and in-house conferences, presenting their own research, assisting with graduate student recruitment, and helping to organize in-house conferences (e.g., CPAC)